SamNdungu/CS50_Courses/README.md

 ## ⚠️ Disclaimer

-The content of this repository is inspired by the CS50 course.
-The tutorials, exercises, and code examples are based on the original materials provided by Harvard University's CS50, and they belong to CS50.
+The content of this repository is inspired by the HarvardX’s CS50 courses.
+The tutorials, exercises, and code examples are based on the original materials provided by HarvardX CS50.
 This repository is a personal project and not affiliated with or endorsed by Harvard University or the CS50 course.